Spaceflight: Spacecraft

 Spacecraft are vehicles designed to operate in space.

 The first 'true spacecraft' is sometimes said to be Apollo Lunar Module, since this was the only crewed vehicle to have been designed for, and operated only in space; and is notable for its non-aerodynamic shape.

 Propulsion

 Spacecraft today predominantly use rockets for propulsion, but other propulsion techniques such as ion drives are becoming more common, particularly for uncrewed vehicles, and this can significantly reduce the vehicle's mass and increase its delta-v.

 Launch systems

+A Russian Soyuz-2.1a rocket sending astronauts to the ISS.

 Launch systems are used to carry a payload from Earth's surface into outer space.

 Expendable

 Most current spaceflight uses multi-stage expendable launch systems to reach space.